 The Claim: There is a ton of research nowadays on the power of scent on health, and researchers everywhere are studying the connection between scents and wellness.
 Findings have pointed lavender, for instance, can help treat insomnia and anxiety, and that citrusy smells can help increase feelings of comfort and relaxation in people.

-The Trial: Kerr loves to diffuse Young Living and doTERRA essential oils at home, but I went with much more hip Vitruvi Stone Diffuser in White with lavender, grapefruit, eucalyptus and spruce oils.
+The Trial: Kerr loves to diffuse Young Living and dōTERRA essential oils at home, but I went with much more hip Vitruvi Stone Diffuser in White with lavender, grapefruit, eucalyptus and spruce oils.
 I will say this is the most fun part of my nightly routine now.
 Not only does it look super posh spewing white vapor, but the smell of lavender is subtle and does a great job in keeping with calm vibe I try so hard to exude in my apartment.

 The Verdict: I always sleep a good amount every night, but I will say I did feel more zen when I turned on my diffuser, and perhaps I even slept deeper.

 The Claim: EMF Detector picks up electromagnetic frequencies in the air.
 The general idea is that nowadays we are exposed to electromagnetic radiation, which constitutes waves from microwaves, power lines, household wiring, cables, computers, cellphones, etc. But companies like Safe Living and Trifield dedicate themselves to educating people on how to keep EMF levels low in their households, particularly on places they sleep and/or spend prolonged time in.
-The idea is that high EMF exposure can be harmful to the human nervous system and interfere with the electromagnetic systems inside our own bodies — particularly the brain, the heart and mitochondria enzymes, spurring on inflammatory responses in the body.
+The idea is that high EMF exposure can be harmful to the human nervous system and interfere with the electromagnetic systems inside our own bodies — particularly the brain, the heart and mitochondrial enzymes, spurring on inflammatory responses in the body.

 Kerr even has her whole house checked by a professional.
 She has a system installed at home that makes sure to turn off all the power in the house while she sleeps.
 If this seems positively extra, it is because it is.

-The Claim: Palo Santo is a mystical tree that grows on the coasts of South America and is purported to have energetically cleansing properties.
+The Claim: Palo santo is a mystical tree that grows on the coasts of South America and is purported to have energetically cleansing properties.
 It is also traditionally used in relieving anxiety, depression and more.

 The Verdict: I did feel like the energy at home was positive.
-But as to whether that is due to the chocolate chip matcha muffins I baked or the Palo Santo, I guess we will never know.
+But as to whether that is due to the chocolate chip matcha muffins I baked or the palo santo, I guess we will never know.

 All in all, what I took away from this experience is that sometimes wellness rituals are just that: rituals.
 Aside from the actual unseen benefits any of these additional home appliances and accessories have on your health and well-being in the long-term, sometimes it is all about the routine and habit of slowing down to pour yourself a glass of jazz, turn on your diffuser and turn off your head.